elmahio/documentation/docs/cli-clear.md

 The `clear` command is used to delete one or more messages from a log.

+!!! note
-> Be aware that clearing a log does not reset the monthly counter towards log messages included in your current plan.
+    Be aware that clearing a log does not reset the monthly counter towards log messages included in your current plan.
 The `clear` command is intended for cleanup in non-expired log messages you no longer need.

 ## Usage